Stable cuts, NAC-colourings and flexible realisations of graphs: Introduction

 \begin{theorem}[{\cite[Theorem 3.1]{GLS2019}}] A connected graph has a flexible quasi-injective realisation in $\RR^2$ if and only if it has a NAC-colouring. \end{theorem}

-Although \Cref{thm:NACiffflex} provides a key tool for investigating graphs with a flexible quasi-injective realisation in the plane, the picture remains far from complete.
-In fact, deciding whether a graph $G$ admits a NAC-colouring is NP-complete \cite{Garamvolgyi2022} even in the case when $G$ has maximum degree 5 \cite{LL2024}, and hence to hope for a complete understanding of this graph class would be overly ambitious.
+Although \Cref{thm:NACiffflex} provides a key tool for investigating graphs with a flexible quasi-injective realisation in the plane (as well as graphs with a flexible injective realisation in the plane, see \cite{GLSinjective,GLSclassification}), the picture remains far from complete.
+In fact, deciding whether a graph~$G$ admits a NAC-colouring is NP-complete \cite{Garamvolgyi2022} even in the case when $G$ has maximum degree 5 \cite{LL2024}, and hence to hope for a complete understanding of this graph class would be overly ambitious.

 Nonetheless, many natural questions still remain.
+One prominent problem concerns NAC-colourings of graphs that are generically minimally rigid in the plane.
+A realisation $(G,p)$ is \emph{generic} if the coordinates of $p$ are algebraically independent over $\mathbb{Q}$ (that is, they satisfy no nontrivial algebraic relations with rational coefficients).
+It is a well-known fact that for any graph $G$ and dimension $d$, either all generic realisations of $G$ in $\RR^d$ are rigid, or none of them are.
+We say that a graph is \emph{(generically) $d$-rigid} if it has a rigid generic realisation in $\RR^d$; otherwise, we say that $G$ is \emph{$d$-flexible}.
+Thus, a graph being $d$-rigid means that ``most'' of its realisations in $\RR^d$ are rigid.
+However, a $d$-rigid graph may still have flexible non-generic realisations.
+The investigation of these ``paradoxically flexible'' realisations has close ties with the study of linkages, an area whose roots go back to the eighteenth century \cite{Dixon,Kempe1877}.

-One of them is the characterisation of minimally $2$-rigid graphs that have a NAC-colouring.
-(A graph $G$ is \emph{minimally $d$-rigid} if it is $d$-rigid, but $G-e$ is $d$-flexible for all $e\in E(G)$.)
+A graph $G$ is \emph{minimally $d$-rigid} if it is $d$-rigid, but $G-e$ is $d$-flexible for all $e\in E(G)$.
 It is easy to show that $2$-trees (graphs obtained from an edge by attaching triangles along edges) are minimally $2$-rigid and have no NAC-colourings.
-It was conjectured in \cite{GLS2019} that they are the only such examples; in other words, that every minimally $2$-rigid graph that is not a $2$-tree (or a single vertex) admits a NAC-colouring.
+It was conjectured in \cite{GLS2019} that they are the only such examples; that is, that every minimally $2$-rigid graph that is not a $2$-tree (or a single vertex) admits a NAC-colouring.
 This conjecture was confirmed in several special cases in \cite{GLS2019}, but since then has remained open in general.

 Our first main result is an affirmative answer to this conjecture.

 \begin{theorem} A minimally $2$-rigid graph on at least two vertices has a NAC-colouring if and only if it is not a $2$-tree. \end{theorem}